User Guide in PDF: Click Here to Download the PDF

 3.2 What happens if I answer the questions in the course preview?

-You can navigate through the course and complete the questions as a student would.
+You can navigate through the course and complete the questions.
 Don’t worry, the course is in preview mode, therefore, no data will be tracked.

-3.3 How to navigate the course when you preview it
+3.3 How to navigate the course when you preview / present it

-In the “Preview” mode, you can navigate throughout the course by clicking on the menu located at the upper left corner.
-Once the course outline appears, click on the unit, lesson, or assessment you would like to preview.
+In the “Preview / Present” mode, you can navigate throughout the course by clicking on the menu located at the upper left corner.
+Once the course outline appears, click on the unit, lesson, or assessment you would like to preview/present.
 Use the arrow buttons at the bottom of the page to navigate between pages in a unit or lesson.
 If you are previewing an assessment, click on the red “Start Assessment” button to begin the assessment.
-Remember that the course is in preview mode, therefore, no data will be tracked.
+Remember that the course is in preview mode therefore no data will be tracked.